justojs/justo-inline-assert/README.md

 ### greaterThan(), gt(), notGreaterThan() and ngt()

-Checks whether a value is greater than another:
+Check whether a value is greater than another:

 ```
 greaterThan(one, two) : boolean